sjh37/EntityFramework-Reverse-POCO-Code-First-Generator/README.md

 </connectionStrings>
 ```
 - .NET Core
-  * Use Nuget and install the relevant nuget package for your datbase, such as `Microsoft.EntityFrameworkCore.SqlServer`
+  * Use Nuget and install the relevant nuget package for your database, such as `Microsoft.EntityFrameworkCore.SqlServer`

 * The connection string you use must have at least these privileges: `ddladmin`, `datareader` and `datawriter`.
   `ddladmin` is required for reading the default constraints.